Connect Networks With Overlap CIDRs¶

 Scroll down to Destination NAT.
 Follow the instructions here to configure, as shown below.

 This step is to translate the packet source IP address after routing happens.
-In this example, the address is translated from 10.17.7.81 to 172.16.0.43 for packets going from on-prem (VPC-2) to VPC-1, and 10.17.4.179 to 192.168.4.43 for packets going from VPC-1 to on-prem (VPC-2).
+In this example, the address is translated from 10.17.7.81 to 172.16.0.43 for packets going from on-prem (VPC/VNet-2) to VPC/VNet-1, and 10.17.4.179 to 192.168.4.43 for packets going from VPC/VNet-1 to on-prem (VPC/VNet-2).

+From instance-1, you should be able to ping instance-2 by “ping 172.16.0.43”.
 From instance-2, you should be able to ping instance-1 by “ping 192.168.0.43”